 While sometimes stressful to see these rejections, it’s important you understand it.
 It may be an error that you can remedy.
 If not, you can learn what you need to do to improve your situation: make more consistent payments, lower your debt, etc.

 You cosigned a loan

 If you’ve made the choice to help out a family member or close trusted friend and cosigned a loan, it’s vital you pay attention to your credit report.
 If this person misses a payment or is habitually late, this information will appear on your report.
 By monitoring your report you will be able to respond quickly to any problems.
 Don’t assume or take someone’s word for it.
 Check your report.

 To keep an eye out for Identity Theft

 Don’t be a victim.
 While sometimes you can’t prevent someone from hacking your account or stealing documents or information, you can take steps to remedy it, and the sooner the better.
 If your identity is stolen, your credit score will plummet.
 Despite your best efforts to prevent it, you are not invincible.
 If it does happen, it will take months of a dispute to repair the damage.
 Best to monitor each year or even consider a service that checks your report daily.

 You plan to apply for a loan in the future

 So how often do you check your credit, you ask?
-It is recommended to inquire on your report every 12 months.
+It is recommended to inquire about your report every 12 months.
 Mark your calendar today or consider a service that monitors your credit for you.
-Also, because each of the major credit bureau maintains their own information, it is smart to check each agency’s report each year.
+Also, because each of the major credit bureaus maintains its own information, it is smart to check each agency’s report each year.